ssh24/replaceDemo/README.md

 $ node .
 ```

-## MySQL config
+## Database config
-This `replaceDemo` app uses MySQL as a database.
-Hence, before running the application you need to add your MySQL configuration accordingly in `server/datasource.json` file.
+This `replaceDemo` app uses mongodb as a database.
+Hence, before running the application you need to add your mongodb configuration accordingly in `server/datasource.json` file.